hyundai-robotics/doc-hi6-operation/7-system/6-initialization/2-robot-type-sel.md

   For initialization of a collaborative root, refer to the collaborative robot safety functions manual.

 *
   When the system is initialized, all data and programs, including control parameter files and machine parameter files, will be deleted.
-If you back up your data before initializing the system, it can be restored and used when necessary.
+If you back up your data before initializing the system, it can be restored and used when necessary.For detailed information on data backup and restore, please refer to ["4.2.5 Data Backup"](../../4-service/2-file-manager/5-data-backup.md) and ["4.2.6 Data Restore"](../../4-service/2-file-manager/6-data-restore.md).
 {% endhint %}